Carnevale di Firenze

 The Grand Ball

-Looking forward to the fourth edition, scheduled for February 2026, special thanks go to all those who made this great magic possible, a journey between dream and tradition.
+Looking forward to the fourth edition, scheduled for 31 Jennuary and 1 February 2026, special thanks go to all those who made this great magic possible, a journey between dream and tradition.

 Our Charity Projects